This story was originally published on December 17, 2010. Today, Irena is pursuing her PhD at Kings College, London.

 It is hard to put into words how much my work on the executive board has taught me in the last two years.
-SFL has given me an incredible gift.
-This holiday season, I hope that you might help SFL give the gift of liberty to many more students by making a donation.
-Here is my story.
+SFL has given me an incredible gift, here is my story.
 It started as a spontaneous, sudden almost-accident.

 I began my career as a freshman at American University in 2008.
 I was an impassioned former high school young republicans president recently descending from the summer’s Ron Paul craze.
 I had a penchant for angry political discussions and questioning everything mainstream.
 I thought I was a budding free-market ideologue.
 I was going to tell people how it was.
 I was (and continue to be) just a little crazy and a lot stubborn – often turning out to be wrong.
 But I’m glad I was crazy and stubborn enough to make one very right joke to my new friend Nick Zaiac during freshman orientation: “This school doesn’t even have a libertarian club!
 Hah!
 We should just start one ourselves!”

 Seriously, I can’t believe we did it.
 After the paperwork was in, we found ourselves co-presidents of a student organization in our first couple of weeks of college.
 Boy did we not know what we were doing!
 We pitched in for pizzas out-of pocket and posted really poorly designed flyers around campus announcing the existence of the club.
 Maybe seven or ten people convened in one old residence hall meeting room.
 We discussed ideas for the club, thoughts about politics, and the intellectual figures we liked and disliked.
 I’m proud to know each of these individuals today, all of whom later got internships, fellowships and jobs with incredible liberty-oriented organizations.
 I think each of them is going to change the world one day.